Resources for Current Host Families

 SCHEDULE – Inform your au pair of the weekly schedule in advance so she can make plans for her free time.
 Scheduling day to day leads to uncertainty and frustration.

 SCHOOL – Make sure your children’s schools know the name of your au pair and whether they may release your child to the au pair in case of sickness or an emergency.

 THANKS – Everyone needs to feel appreciated.
 Please notice and comment on the good job your au pair is doing.
-You may think it is just part of her job, but the au pair will need it to be noticed
+You may think it is just part of their job, but the au pair will need it to be noticed.

 UNDERSTANDING – Understand that the au pair may be dealing with both a language and culture barrier at first.
 Be patient!

 VACATION – Discuss the best times for the au pair to take her two weeks of paid vacation.
 The final decision must be agreed upon mutually.

 WINDOWS – Discuss opening windows with the au pair – air conditioning is not as common in Europe.